GabeScott/standard-works-vault/General Conference/1988 April - Atonement, Agency, Accountability.md

 The Lord had come from Gethsemane; before Him was His crucifixion.
 At the moment of betrayal, Peter drew his sword against Malchus, a servant of the high priest.
 Jesus said:

-“Put up again thy sword into his place. ...
+“Put up again thy sword into his place. …

-“Thinkest thou that I cannot now pray to my Father, and he shall presently give me more than twelve legions of angels?”
-(Matt.
-26:52–53).
+“Thinkest thou that I cannot now pray to my Father, and he shall presently give me more than twelve legions of angels?” ([[Matthew 26.52|Matt.
+26:52–53]][[Matthew 26.53|]]).

 During all of the taunting, the abuse, the scourging, and the final torture of crucifixion, the Lord remained silent and submissive.
 Except, that is, for one moment of intense drama which reveals the very essence of Christian doctrine.

 That moment came during the trial.
-Pilate, now afraid, said to Jesus: “Speakest thou not unto me? knowest thou not that I have power to crucify thee, and have power to release thee?”
-(John 19:10).
+Pilate, now afraid, said to Jesus: “Speakest thou not unto me? knowest thou not that I have power to crucify thee, and have power to release thee?” ([[John 19.10|John 19:10]]).

 One can only imagine the quiet majesty when the Lord spoke.
-“Thou couldest have no power at all against me, except it were given thee from above” (John 19:11).
+“Thou couldest have no power at all against me, except it were given thee from above” ([[John 19.11|John 19:11]]).

 What happened thereafter did not come because Pilate had power to impose it, but because the Lord had the will to accept it.

 “I lay down my life,” the Lord said, “that I might take it again.

 “No man taketh it from me, but I lay it down of myself.
-I have power to lay it down, and I have power to take it again” (John 10:17–18).
+I have power to lay it down, and I have power to take it again” ([[John 10.17|John 10:17–18]][[John 10.18|]]).

 Before the Crucifixion and afterward, many men have willingly given their lives in selfless acts of heroism.
 But none faced what the Christ endured.
 Upon Him was the burden of all human transgression, all human guilt.